my-username-was-taken/cse3000-movr-benchmark/README.md

 | |--- Configs for TPC-C experiments (Fig. 10, 11, 12?)
 | |- ycsb
 | |--- Configs for YCSB-T experiment (Fig. 6 - 9)
+|- latex_generators/
+|--- Python scripts that create some of the latex code for certain tables in the paper Overleaf.
 |- module/
 |--- Actuall logic of the system (i.e. the sequencer, scheduler, orderer, forwarder, etc.)
 |- paxos/
 |--- Paxos logic implementation.
 Used for (asyncronous) replication?
+|- plots/
+|--- Scripts for extracting results from experiments scripts and for generating the plots.
 |- proto/
 |--- Protobuf message specifications for txn, config, internal, etc. objects
 |- service/